Night comes early in the winter, but it’s also the best time for Battle Creek’s brightest festival. Tour the Festival of Lights with these tips.

 - Go by Clara’s on the River, an old train station that has been converted into a restaurant.
 Santa flies over the roof, while a train chugs by the path along the river.

 - Keep following the path toward Capital Avenue Northeast.
 Cross the street, and you’ll find lights depicting the 12 Days of Christmas, starting with a partridge in a pear tree.
 It’s a pretty stretch along the river, and you’ll go by the house W.K.
 Kellogg used to live in.
 If you make it to the Underground Railroad statue, stop and go back to Capital Avenue.

 - Turn left at Capital Avenue.
 You should hear Christmas music.
 That’s because the decorations at Mill Race Park are synced up to the songs.
 Watch the Christmas trees change color and flash to the music.

-- The State Street parking lot is less than one block away from Kellogg’s.
-Before you get back in your car, check out the frolicking reindeer in Friendship Park, which is right next to the entrance of the lot.
+- From Michigan Avenue, you can find your way back to State Street.
+Before you get in your car, check out the frolicking reindeer in Friendship Park, which is right next to the entrance of the lot.